Monday - Friday

 An asbestos survey is required for all renovation, remodeling, repair and demolition of all interior and exterior building materials.
 As per NYS Industrial Code Rule 56, asbestos material must be abated by licensed contractors utilizing certified asbestos handlers, with the exception of owner-occupied single family homes, where the owner may remove the asbestos.
 However, it is not recommended that the owner remove asbestos.
 The owner could potentially expose themselves, their family and neighbors to asbestos fibers if correct engineering controls and work methods are not utilized during the abatement.

-The Town of Union and Village of Johnson City enforce the New York State Uniform Fire Prevention and Building Code and referred to as the “Uniform Code”.
+The Town of Union enforces the New York State Uniform Fire Prevention and Building Code and referred to as the “Uniform Code”.
 As of May 12, 2020, the current version of the Uniform Code is as follows as published by the International Code Council: